woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 This is our situation. **We will die in the middle of collecting our data and answers and goals unless we awaken to our situation.** We might think we can go toward happiness like an arrow going towards the target.
 We might imagine it is a matter of getting certain things in place.

-But aiming directly toward the target can sometimes guarantee that we’ll miss it.
+But <font color=red>aiming directly toward the target can sometimes guarantee that we’ll miss it</font>.
 For instance, someone lies back in a lake feeling the sun on her face.
 She’s not trying to accomplish anything; she’s relaxed, surrendered.
 And a moment may come when bliss descends on her.
 We hear about it, let’s say,and we go to the lake to find this happiness.
 We lie back in the lake waiting for the moment of bliss, but it doesn’t come.Why not?

 Perhaps because we were direct.
 We sought directly.
 But **Existence is indirect.
-It moves through hints and whispers, It reveals itself through silence.** Only when all seeking is gone and we're willing to wait for all eternity with no striving, no desire, no goal, not waiting for anything in particular but just waiting for no reason — then, in that empty silence, Existence reveals Itself.
+It moves through hints and whispers, It reveals itself through silence.** Only when all seeking is gone and we're willing to wait for all eternity with no striving, no desire, no goal, <font color=red>not waiting for anything in particular but just waiting for no reason — then, in that empty silence, Existence reveals Itself</font>.

 The mind thinks it can find happiness, thinks it can find God, thinks it can find enlightenment.
 But what map will we use?
 And how can there be a map when there’s no address, no location?